-The Declaration is the principal document that defines the responsibilities of the HOA and the unit owner.
+The Declaration is the principal document that defines the responsibilities of the HOA and the unit Owner.
 In many cases the Declaration, as written, adequately defines these responsibilities.
 However, there are some areas where the language of the Declaration is ambiguous.
-Consequently, the Board adopted, by resolution, a Clarification of Homeowner and HOA Responsibilities guideline which more precisely establishes the line between homeowner and the HOA in all areas of responsibility.
+Consequently, the Board adopted, by resolution, a Clarification of Homeowner and HOA Responsibilities guideline which more precisely establishes the line between Homeowner and the HOA in all areas of responsibility.
 This document, like the Declaration itself, is complex and not repeated here, for the sake of brevity.
-Many of the paragraphs below are further explained in these documents and homeowners are urged to review them before submitting requests for maintenance or claims for reimbursement.
-In the case of conflicts between this Handbook and the Clarification Document, the latter shall take precedence.
+Many of the paragraphs below are further explained in these documents and Homeowners are urged to review them before submitting requests for maintenance or claims for reimbursement.
+The Board also approved a Written Resolution dated 10/14/24 that further clarifies HOA vs Homeowners responsibility and the reimbursement process.
+In case of conflicts between this Handbook and the Clarification Document, the latter shall take precedence.
 Remember, even if the HOA is responsible for maintaining a certain element, you may still need a Work Request to make any changes.
 See Working on or Around Your Unit in Article II for further explanation.